Save the Jubilee Hall – yet again!

 A CGCA poster from the 1980s campaign to save the Jubilee Hall from demolition.

 Although there are private gyms nearby they are typically expensive, offer few concessions and they demand contracts.
-The Hall provides many additional services not all catered for nearby – well being, acupuncture, podiatry and psychotherapy being a few.
+The Hall provides many additional services not all catered for nearby, such as wellbeing, acupuncture, podiatry and psychotherapy.
 In its own words, Jubilee Hall “emphasises community engagement by offering group fitness classes, social events, and supportive networks that help individuals connect with others who share similar interests in leading a healthy lifestyle.”
-It is also a unique space where older residents can work out, as well as meet people socially.
 Please support the campaign to retain it.

 #